Wilfrick/Hanab-Convention/Minimal Convention.md

 1. Play a card that is marked as playable
 2. Clue the lowest rank unclued playable card possible - in this case the front most touched card is the card selected, there is no notion of previously clued cards
 3. Discard chop card.
-4. Give a random clue to previous player
+4. Clue the rank of the previous player's last card
 ---

 This is a list of rules for how to mark cards with globally consistent flags - things like `being playable' or `being discardable' or `having been chop moved'.
 In this case we have very few such flags.